 Rising from the cornfields in rural DeKalb County, the City of DeKalb balances small-town feel with city and suburban living.
-It's home to many responsible families, several NIU employees and students who rent apartments.
+It's home to many responsible families, several thousand NIU employees and students who rent apartments.
 Like other communities that border a college campus, DeKalb is not immune to crime, but it is a safe community, and crime is on a decline, according to statistics.

 The safety of our students is vitally important to our community.
 Like any other college campus in this country or any other community, you are free to move about on your own and explore your independence.
 We have put many safety measures in place on campus to provide an attentive, nurturing and supportive environment:

 - During your orientation visit, you are taught how to improve your own safety.
 You’ll hear these safety tips again when you move in to the residence halls.
 You’ll also receive safety briefings throughout the year and have access to safety instructions online.

 - We have a highly trained police force of over 50 sworn officers.

 - Each NIU residence hall has a 24-hour community safety center, with a campus police officer assigned to it.

 - Residence halls have security personnel, designated entrance areas, night check-in procedures and (for high-rises) 24-hour key access for floors and elevators.

 - Approximately 250 cameras monitor key areas and entry points to residence halls.